redislabs-training/ru102j/README.md

 ![Screenshot](screenshot.png)

-This is the sample application codebase for RU102J, [Redis for Java Developers](https://university.redis.com/courses/ru102j/) at [Redis University](https://university.redis.com).
+This is the sample application codebase for RU102J, [Redis for Java Developers](https://university.redis.io/learningpath/kllayn0wtd847i) on [Redis University](https://university.redis.com).

 Solutions to the course programming challenges can be found on the `solutions` branch.